Breast cancer treatment: Types of radiotherapy

-Radiotherapy can be delivered in many ways but is most commonly produced by a linear accelerator.

-This usually involves treating the whole breast in the case of breast lumpectomy or the whole chest wall in the case of mastectomy.
-Lumpectomy patients with early-stage breast cancer may be eligible for a newer, shorter form of treatment called "breast brachytherapy".
+Radiotherapy can be delivered in many ways but is most commonly produced by a linear particle accelerator.
+This usually involves treating the whole breast in the case of breast lumpectomy, or the whole chest wall in the case of mastectomy.
+Lumpectomy patients with early-stage breast cancer may be eligible for brachytherapy.
 This approach allows physicians to treat only part of the breast in order to spare healthy tissue from unnecessary radiation.

-Improvements in computers and treatment delivery technology have led to more complex radiotherapy treatment options.
-One such new technology is using IMRT (intensity modulated radiation therapy), which can change the shape and intensity of the radiation beam making "beamlets" at different points across and inside the breast.
+Improvements in technology have led to more complex radiotherapy options.
+One such technology is using IMRT (intensity-modulated radiation therapy), which can change the shape and intensity of the radiation beam making "beamlets" at different points across and inside the breast.
 This allows for better dose distribution within the breast while minimizing dose to healthy organs such as the lung or heart.
 However, there is yet to be a demonstrated difference in treatment outcomes (both tumor recurrence and level of side effects) for IMRT in breast cancer when compared to conventional radiotherapy treatment.
 In addition, conventional radiotherapy can also deliver similar dose distributions utilizing modern computer dosimetry planning and equipment.
-External beam radiation therapy treatments for breast cancer are typically given every day, five days a week, for five to 10 weeks.
+EBRT treatments for breast cancer are typically given five days a week for five to 10 weeks.

-Within the past decade, a new approach called accelerated partial breast irradiation (APBI) has gained popularity.
-APBI is used to deliver radiation as part of breast conservation therapy.
+Accelerated partial breast irradiation (APBI) has gained popularity in recent years.
+APBI is used to deliver radiation as part of breast-conserving therapy.
 It treats only the area where the tumor was surgically removed, plus adjacent tissue.
 APBI reduces the length of treatment to just five days, compared to the typical six or seven weeks for whole breast irradiation.